 VirtCloud spans four levels: (1) L2 core network, (2) cluster site network, (3) host configuration, and (4) VLAN life cycle management service.
-Each virtual cluster VC_i uses its own private network, further denoted as $VLAN_i$.
+Each virtual cluster VC_i uses its own private network, further denoted as VLAN_i.
 Overall scheme of the architecture is shown in Figure 1.
 Based on the requirements stated above, each VLAN uses flat switched (Layer 2) topology.
-The VLAN $i$ provides encapsulation (DC-3) and spans over at least all the sites hosting computers participating in the VC_i .
-Switched topology of the VLANs enables easy low-latency migration of the virtual machines over the physical hosts (DC-10), which is fundamentally the same as migration of a networked device in switched local area network.
-It also supports running multiple simultaneous virtual clusters with the same addressing scheme (DC-11).
-There are several options how to implement such a network in large-scale infrastructure with respect to requirements DC-4, DC-5, and DC-6 as discussed in Section 3.
+The VLAN_i provides encapsulation (DC 3) and spans over at least all the sites hosting computers participating in the VC_i.
+(It is sufficient to span the network over all hosting sites and connecting a site with no relevant nodes makes no harm to the scheme.)
+Switched topology of the VLANs enables easy low-latency migration of the virtual machines over the physical hosts (DC 10), which is fundamentally the same as migration of a networked device in switched local area network.
+It also supports running multiple simultaneous virtual clusters with the same addressing scheme (DC 11).
+There are several options how to implement such a network in large-scale infrastructure with respect to requirements DC 4, DC 5, and DC 6 as discussed in Section DC 4.